 4. Good Manufacturing Practices (GMP) and Certification

-• Maintain comprehensive documentation, including Certificates of Analysis (CoA) for every batch, to prove quality and safety.
+- Keep thorough documentation—Certificates of Analysis (CoA) for every batch—to show quality and safety.

 5. Import Regulations and Documentation

-• A health certificate or certificate of free sale from authorities in your home country.
+- A health certificate or certificate of free sale from your home authorities.

-• Product samples for border inspection or pre-market approval in some regions.
+- Product samples for border checks or pre-market approval in some regions.

 Building Your Compliance Process

-1. Market-Specific Research: Start by consulting the official websites of regulatory bodies like the European Food Safety Authority (EFSA) for the EU, Health Canada, the FDA for the U.S., or the Ministry of Health in your target country.
+- Market-Specific Research: Start with official regulatory sites—EFSA for the EU, Health Canada, FDA for the U.S., or the target country's Ministry of Health.

-3. Standardize and Adapt: Create a core product formulation and quality system that meets the highest common standards, then adapt labels and specific ingredients for each market.
+- Standardize and Adapt: Build a core product and quality system that meets the highest common standards, then tweak labels and ingredients per market.

-4. Document Everything: Meticulous records of your compliance checks, formulations, and quality controls are your best defense and facilitate smoother audits and border checks.
+- Document Everything: Keep detailed records of compliance checks, formulations, and quality controls—they'll help with audits and border inspections.